The Bankrate promise

 What is a personal guarantee on a business credit card?

 A personal guarantee is a clause in a credit agreement that outlines your liability for the account.
 When you sign the document, you form a contract with the credit issuer that holds you responsible for paying the bill (out of your own assets).
 When searching for a business card, you’ll want to look for this clause in the fine print, or the business card’s terms and conditions.

 For example, the Ink Business Preferred® Credit Card has the personal guarantee clause listed in the Pricing & Terms section: “Individual and Company Liability: You understand that by responding to this offer you agree to be personally responsible, both individually and jointly with the Company, for payment of all balances incurred on all cards and accounts issued pursuant to this application now or whenever such additional accounts may be established in the future.
 You understand that if you leave the employment of the Company, you will continue to be responsible for the outstanding balances on the accounts.
 You must notify us immediately to close the accounts and prevent further usage.”

 Why does a business card require a personal guarantee?

-Business credit card issuers include a personal guarantee because most of these products are unsecured.
-In other words, there is no collateral for the issuer to claim if the account goes into default.
+Business credit cards are personally guaranteed because most of these products are unsecured.
+In other words, there is no business collateral for the issuer to claim if the account goes into default.
 And since credit lines on business cards can be very high, extending the credit lines can be risky for the lender.
 A personal guarantee lowers that risk.